HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-distance-sensor.md

 ---
 layout: page
-title: "Part 1: Working With Distance Sensor"
+title: "Part N: Working With Distance Sensor"
 class: getting-started
 category: maze
 date: 2016-06-19
-order: 1
+order: 10

 ---

 In this exercise we will find out how far an object is from our circuit.